A NASA research team makes an important discovery on a distant planet

 Washington, DC – A research team from the US space agency NASA has discovered methane in the atmosphere of an exoplanet.
 What may seem uninteresting at first is actually very interesting.
 Because methane can be created through biological processes – that is, produced by living organisms.
 Accordingly, the detection of methane on a UFO always causes excitement and a closer look at the object.

 Methane can only withstand the light of the Sun or other stars for a short time.
 Therefore there must be constant “renewal”.
 This is the only way enough methane can be detected in the atmosphere.
 This is especially true for Earth-like planets.
 If a rocky planet contains methane, the source of the gas must be large, as it is on Earth.
 On our planet, methane is produced by microorganisms, plants and fungi, but also by animals such as sheep and cattle.
-However, there are also sources of methane that are not considered evidence of life, including forest fires or volcanic eruptions.
+However, there are also sources of methane that are not indicative of life, such as volcanic eruptions.

 NASA detects methane gas on the exoplanet WASP-80b